 Applicant Selection Process

-Graduate applications are scored based on GPA (cumulative GPA and overall science GPA) the level of degree (Bachelors, Masters), King's degree, type of major (science or non-science); and the quality of the direct health care experience hours.
+Graduate applications are scored based on GPA (cumulative GPA and overall science GPA) the level of degree (Bachelors, Masters), King's degree, type of major (science or non-science); and the quality and quantity of the health care experience/shadowing hours.
 Your personal statement, references, and other experiences (work experience, community service, extra- curricular activities, etc.) included on your application are also scored.
 A personal interview is required for admission.
 Selected candidates will receive an invitation for an interview in late January/early February.
 Selected candidates will be scored during their interview and will be required to do an on-site writing sample.
 The King's College Department of Physician Assistant Studies will make a decision and notify the candidates within 2 weeks of their interview.
 This interview and selection process will continue until the class is filled or until May 1st, whichever comes first.

 Employment during the professional phase of the PA Program